dustin-le/fat32/README.md

 * Retrieves a file from the current working directory and places it in your FAT32 image.

 ## What I Learned
+* How the boot sector is structured and the importance of the information.
+* How individual files are structured in the FAT32 file system.
+* What happens when you "delete" a file.
+* How directories are structured and the methods in maneuvering them.
+* How to extract files from and inject files into the FAT32 image file.